 WQUB 90.3 Quincy

 The programming follows the St. Louis Public Radio schedule.
 For a full list of programs, scheduled air times, and more, please follow the link above.
-We also offer two HD channels with commercial-free music, The Bridge WQUB-2 and Classical WQUB-3.
+We also offer an HD channel with commercial-free music, Classical WQUB-3.

 Occasionally the station will hold events in Quincy.
 As information becomes available, we will post those events to our events page.
 Our community events calendar also has a category for Quincy events.
 Organizations in Quincy may publicize their arts, cultural, and educational events to our calendar and select the category "Quincy".

 Federal Communications Commission (FCC)

 For those in the Quincy area, you may call the station toll-free at 866-240-5968.

 WQUB Quincy Debuts as Part of the St. Louis Public Radio Network

 26 July 2012—The University of Missouri-St. Louis completed its purchase of WQUB 90.3 FM from Quincy University.
 Now part of the St. Louis Public Radio Network, WQUB will be called WQUB Quincy.

 WQUB Quincy listeners will not only be able to continue enjoying signature public radio programs such as Morning Edition, All Things Considered, The Diane Rehm Show, Fresh Air and Wait Wait…Don’t Tell Me!, but they will now be able to also hear other signature programs such as Talk of the Nation, Marketplace, Car Talk, This American Life and A Prairie Home Companion.